CloudM-Migrate/documentation/Endpoint-Configuration-Guides/HostedExchange.md

 Select where the data will be migrated and if using Google Workspace for Business or Google Vault select to migrate data directly into Google Vault.

-To enable Google Vault for the domain, please see the following article <a href="https://support.google.com/vault/bin/answer.py?hl=en&answer=2584132.html">
->Set up Vault for your organization</a>
+To enable Google Vault for the domain, please see the following article <a href="https://support.google.com/vault/bin/answer.py?hl=en&answer=2584132.html">**Set up Vault for your organization**</a>

 Enter the user's full email address within the Export Name field.
 If already created in Google Workspace users then enter their username.